hozlucas28/C-Algorithms-Practical-Work-2025/README.md

 ## Summary

 This repository contains the practical work for the Algorithms and Data Structures course at the [National University of La Matanza (UNLaM)](https://www.unlam.edu.ar/).
-The practical work involves [TODO]. <!-- TODO -->
+The practical work consists of developing the [Tic-Tac-Toe](https://en.wikipedia.org/wiki/Tic-tac-toe) game using the C programming language.
+The main objective is to integrate the game with an [API](https://simple.wikipedia.org/wiki/Application_programming_interface) to record the results and thus improve the artificial intelligence.

 ## Features